libp2p/specs/pubsub/gossipsub/README.md

 allows orthogonal development and no external dependencies for the protocol implementation.

-These are a couple of options we are exploring as canonical approaches for the discovery driver:
+There are a couple of options we are exploring as canonical approaches for the discovery driver:
 - DHT rendezvous using provider records; peers in the topic announce a provider record named after the topic.